 This system is fed with nutrient-rich fish water from your aquaponics system:

-It is the best solution in a hot and dry environment with a lot of sandy soil where nutrients are easily leached out.
-Moreover, this culture bed has the advantage of requiring watering only once a week in summer and once a month in winter.
+This is an ideal solution in a hot, dry environment with a lot of sandy soil, where nutrients are easily leached out.
+In addition, this cultivation bed has the advantage of only needing to be watered once a week in high summer and once a month in winter.

 Plates-bandes médiatiques